ismet55555/Logging-For-MATLAB/README.md

 ## :clock5: Notes on Performance and Speed
-- Understand that the speed per log may vary with the following logger settings.
+- Understand that the time duration per log may vary with the following logger settings.
     - *Logging formatting additions* - A logger that only shows the logger name will be very slightly faster than a logger displaying the name, date, time, and/or line number.
-    - *Logging to file* - Currently logging to file versus not logging to file will be slower.
+    - *Logging to file* - Currently logging to file is slower than only loggering to the command window.
-    - *Logging to command window* - Obviously if nothing is printed out, it will be very fast.
+    - *Logging to command window* - Obviously if nothing is printed out, it will be faster.
 - Remember that there is a `.time_the_logger()` method that you can use to measure the current logger settings and compare them to a simple `frpintf()` command.
 - Using simple "disp()" and "fprintf()" is faster than using this logger.
 However logger gives you lots of convenient ability and flexibility in return.